compodoc/compodoc-demo-todomvc-angular/README.md

-# compodoc-demo-todomvc-angular
+# Compodoc Demo TodoMVC Angular

 This project was generated with [angular-cli](https://github.com/angular/angular-cli).

 It is a demo project for demonstrating Compodoc features :

-* architecture
+-   architecture
-* components documentation
+-   components documentation
-* embedding images
+-   embedding images
-* documentating methods and properties of components, classes, interfaces, etc...
+-   documentating methods and properties of components, classes, interfaces, etc...

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding